THE NECESSARY MATERIALS

 Prepare the amount of beeswax you will need.

-10. MELT THE BEESWAX
+10. MELTING THE BEESWAX

 11. POUR THE WAX INTO THE GOURD

-Using back and forth movements, coat the inside of the bottle and pour the overflow into the basin.
+Using back and forth movements, coat the inside of the bottle and pour the overflow back into the basin.

-I recommend using the following method:
+I recommend proceeding with the following method:

 - Fill